Last updated: August 10, 2020

-How Can I Help Stop Sexual Assault and Interpersonal Violence at Western?
+How Can I Help Stop Sexual Assault and Interpersonal Violence at WCSU?

 - Speak up.
-Take a stand in situations that could escalate to sexual abuse/interpersonal violence.
+Take a stand in situations that could escalate to sexual abuse/interpersonal violence on and off campus.

-- Talk openly with your friends about these issues.
+- Talk openly with your close friends and family about these issues.

-- Use the resources listed in this brochure to inform yourself and help plan activities and programs for
+- Use the linked WCSU resources to inform yourself and any one you know in helping to plan activities and programs for WCSU

 campus clubs and organizations.

 - Take care of yourself and your close friends and friends.

 - Participate in the WCSU online training session called Not Anymore as well as other on-campus events and activities.

 - Participate in the WCSU Operation Jungle Red events, Take Back the Night events and other represented events on campus.